Aerial Intelligent Reflecting Surface Enabled Terahertz Covert Communications in Beyond-5G Internet of Things: Introduction

 \subsection{Our Contributions}

-In this work, we consider a wireless communication system over THz bands, where an AP intends to communicate with multiple ground UEs in the presence of environmental blockages.
-We assume that the AP sends confidential data to the scheduled UE (Bob) per time slot via a UAV-mounted intelligent reflecting surface (UIRS) due to no direct path in-between, while other unscheduled UEs (Willies) may not be trustworthy.
+Inspired by the aforementioned research, in this work, we consider a wireless communication system over THz bands, where an AP intends to communicate with multiple ground UEs in the presence of environmental blockages.
+We assume that the AP sends confidential data to \textcolor{black}{the scheduled UE per time slot, a.k.a.
+Bob}, via a UAV-mounted intelligent reflecting surface (UIRS) due to no direct path in-between, while \textcolor{black}{the unscheduled UEs in the same time slot, a.k.a.
+Willies}, may not be trustworthy.
 We devise a novel covert communication protocol to guarantee secure data transmission, and our detailed contributions are summarized below. \begin{itemize} \item We devise an energy-efficient multi-UAV secure covert communication scheme to protect information messages and the privacy of the scheduled UE.
-In particular, we employ one UIRS operating at THz bands for reliable data transmissions from an AP to the scheduled UE Bob per time slot, while an extra UAV is employed as a cooperative aerial jammer to generate artificial noise, aiming at degrading the detection performance of unscheduled UEs Willies. \item We obtain exclusive expressions for the minimum detection performance of unscheduled UEs in terms of the missed detection rate and the false alarm rate as the most critical metrics for covertness evaluation.
-A tight lower bound on the average covert data rate from AP to Bob is also derived. \item To improve covert communication while reducing network power usage, we formulate the optimization problem in terms of a new measure: the minimum average energy efficiency (mAEE).
-Here the mAEE is defined as the minimum average ratio between lower-bound covert throughput from AP to Bob, and UAVs' propulsion power consumption.
+In particular, we employ one UIRS operating at THz bands for reliable data transmissions from an AP to the scheduled UE per time slot.
+At the same time, a \textcolor{black}{UAV-mounted cooperative jammer (UCJ) is utilized} to opportunistically generate AN while benefiting the spacial diversity, aiming at degrading the detection performance of unscheduled UEs Willies. \item We obtain exclusive expressions for the minimum detection performance of unscheduled UEs in terms of the missed detection (MD) rate and the false alarm (FA) rate as the most critical metrics for covertness evaluation.
+A tight lower bound on the average covert data rate from AP to Bob is also derived. \item To improve covert communication while reducing network power usage, we formulate an optimization problem in terms of a new measure: the minimum average energy efficiency (mAEE).
+Here the mAEE is defined as the minimum average-ratios between lower-bound covert throughput from AP to the scheduled UE set, and UAVs' propulsion power consumption.
 However, the optimization problem is nonconvex and challenging to solve optimally. \item To handle this nonconvex problem, we propose a computationally efficient algorithm by applying a block coordinated successive convex approximation (BSCA) to iteratively solve a sequence of approximated convex sub-problems such as user scheduling, network power allocation, IRS beamforming optimization, and joint UIRS and UCJ's trajectory and velocity optimization.
 We then propose a low complex overall algorithm for the system performance improvement with complexity and convergence analysis. \end{itemize}